Python SDK KPI APIs

 - boolean: For binary outcomes (success/failure, clicked/not clicked)

-- number: For continuous measurements (time, money, counts)
+- number: For continuous measurements (time, counts)

 - percentage: For ratio measurements from 0-100%